sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 **5. Install sensuctl.**

-Jump over to the [sensuctl installation guide](../../installation/install-sensu/#install-sensuctl), and follow the instructions to install sensuctl on Windows, macOS, or Linux.
+Follow the [sensuctl installation guide][2] instructions to install sensuctl on Linux, macOS, or Windows.

 **6. Deploy two instances of the sample app (dummy) behind a load balancer.**